TransKat/dcode-linux/README.md

 archiso

 # Building
-Make sure you have an out folder, and a workdir folder.
-Names must be exact!
+Make sure you have an out folder.
+Name must be exact!

 Run build.sh, or see the ArchWiki on how to use archiso.